jpke/spaced-rep-deploy/README.md

 ## Motivation

+This was an fullstack project built with react and node in the fulltime [Thinkful Web Development Bootcamp](https://www.thinkful.com/bootcamp/web-development/full-time/).

-This is a demonstration of using a spaced repetition algorithm for learning new content.
-The idea is to repeatedly review learning material, while basing the repetition frequency of each concept on the number of prior successfull recalls.
+The idea was to use a spaced repetition algorithm for learning new content.
+This involves repeatedly reviewing learning material, while basing the repetition frequency of each concept on the number of prior successfull recalls.

 Concretely, consider five items to learn, A, B, C, D, E. Each question starts with an mValue of 1.